Are cat wheels safe featured image

 Are there any age restrictions for cats using exercise wheels?

-brachycephalic cat about to use a cat exercise wheel
+Image showing a brachycephalic cat (persian cat) using a cat exercise wheel

 Do cat wheels provide enough exercise for indoor cats?